 Similar to regular persistent disks, you can create snapshots of persistent disks to protect against data loss due to user error.
 Snapshots are incremental, and take only minutes to create even if you snapshot disks that are attached to running instances.

-You cannot use regional persistent disks with memory-optimized machines.
+You can't use regional persistent disks with memory-optimized machines.

-Create an instance with local SSDs when you need a fast scratch disk or cache and do not want to use instance memory.
+Create an instance with local SSDs when you need a fast scratch disk or cache and don't want to use instance memory.
 Also use local SSDs when your workload itself is replicated across multiple instances.

 Local SSDs are designed to offer very high IOPS and low latency.
 Unlike persistent disks, you must manage the striping on local SSDs yourself.
 Combine multiple local SSD devices into a single logical volume to achieve the best local SSD performance per instance, or format local SSD devices individually.

 Local SSD performance depends heavily on which interface you select.
 Local SSDs are available through both SCSI and NVMe interfaces.
 If you choose to use NVMe, you must use a special NVMe-enabled image to achieve the best performance.
-For more information, see Choosing a disk interface type.
+For more information, see Selecting the NVMe or SCSI interfaces.